Easter Symbols

 Ostara Symbols Easter Eggs

-Ostara symbols are related to hope and spring around the world.
-Ostara or Astara is the Germanic goddess of spring.
+Easter symbols are related to hope and spring around the world.
+Eostre (Ostara or Astara) is the Germanic goddess of spring.
 The gift she brings to the earth is renewal and new life.
-Her name (also sometimes spelled Eostre) is the root of the spring celebration now known as Easter.
+Her name is the root of the spring celebration now known as Easter.

-The name Ostara or Astara means “star” or “to shine.”
-Ostara is also a goddess of the dawn, a bringer of light after the dark night.
-Others consider her to be synonymous with Freya, the Norse goddess.
-Freya’s consort is the Norse god of music.
+The name Eostre or Astara means “star” or “to shine.”
+Eostre is also a goddess of the dawn, a bringer of light after the dark night.
+Others consider her to be synonymous with Freya, the Norse goddess of fertility and love.
+Freya’s consort is the god Odur, brother of Odin.

 Ostara Symbols and Rabbits

-The goddess Ostara discovered that the bird was too delicate for the constant toil.
-The bird also suffered from the change in climate each year.
-As a result, Ostara changed the bird into a quick little animal with four legs and thick, warm fur.
+As time went on, the goddess Eostre discovered that the bird was too delicate for the constant toil.
+The chariot-pulling bird also suffered from the change in climate each year.
+As a result, Eostre changed the bird into a quick little animal with four legs and thick, warm fur.

 In addition, the long ears and short tail would help the hare to guide the chariot through the frozen wastelands of the north.
-In this way, the hare became the friend of Ostara and a key messenger of spring.
+In this way, the rabbit became the friend of Eostre, the source of movement for the chariot, and a key messenger of spring.

-In Germany, celebrants made toy rabbits or hares from flannel stuffed with cotton.
+In Germany, celebrants began to make toy rabbits or hares from flannel stuffed with cotton.
 They gave the toy rabbits as gifts on Easter morning.
-Today, the use of bunnies in Easter celebrations symbolizes spring, youth, new birth, and vitality.
+Today, the use of bunnies in Easter celebrations continues to symbolize spring, youth, new birth, and vitality.

 Rabbits are an easy pick as a symbol of fertility.
-Rabbits have more babies in their lifetime than any other mammal.
+Accordingly, rabbits have more babies in their lifetime than any other mammal.
 Rabbits’ rapid reproductive rate gives the mammal a deep association with fertility.
-Rabbits can have up to three litters a year.
-The gestation period for rabbits is between 25-28 days.
+Amazingly, rabbits can have up to three litters a year.
+The brief gestation period for rabbits is generally between 25-28 days.
 On average, a litter contains six baby rabbits.

-Since the rabbit was originally a bird pulling the chariot of Ostara, the goddess granted the transformed creature the magical ability to lay colored eggs once a year.
+Since a bird provided the original chariot-pulling power for the Goddess Eostre, she granted the bird the magical ability to lay colored eggs once a year.
 Thus, decorative eggs became a symbol of spring and fertility.
-The colors commonly associated with Ostara are yellow, green, sky blue, pink and lavender.
+The colors commonly associated with Eostre are yellow, green, sky blue, pink and lavender.
 These are still the colors associated with Easter eggs and decorations.

-Egg decorating has become a high art in some parts of the world including Russia, the Ukraine and other Slavic countries.
+Egg decorating has become a high art in some parts of the world including Russia, the Ukraine, and other Slavic countries.
 In some places, eggs are still dyed naturally with onion skins or other plants and herbs.
-The use of wax allows for intricate patterns.
+However, the modern use of wax allows for intricate patterns.
 Dyed eggs are given as gifts and as collector items.

 Goddess Ostara Symbols

-The connection between fertility and Ostara symbols goes even deeper than reproduction.
+The connection between fertility and Eostre goddess symbols goes even deeper than reproduction.
 Fertility in other areas of life always brings new possibilities: work, career, travel, prosperity, and adventure.
 We can resurrect our life in many ways to stay inspired about our present and future possibilities.

-Ostara symbols are a personification of hope.
+Easter symbols are a personification of hope.
 Spring itself is a reminder that positive change is always just around the corner.
-Ostara’s bright colors and the transformative power of spring plays a significant role in cultures around the world.
+Easter’s bright colors and the transformative power of spring plays a significant role in cultures around the world.

 Bring all the joys of springtime